project 25_cc56continental23_kp

 4 JiP Gunwhale, (Upper, Outer Deck Rail (L+R)) needs refinish, make connection fit for rubrail, forward top plank and bullnose

-5 SoJ Caulking seams
+5 SoJ Caulking decorative seams

 6 SoJ Ring cleanup, retight, polish